-Lithuania is a business friendly country not only for young entrepreneurs and skilled professionals but is also trusted by such high calibre companies as IBM, Barclays, Western Union, AIG, Nasdaq, Thermo Fisher Scientific and many others.
-This country, full of young people, ambition, energy, skill, and talent, equipped with Europe’s fastest internet connection and rapidly growing startup ecosystem, is the place to be for any startup.
+Lithuania is a business friendly country not only for young entrepreneurs and skilled professionals but is also trusted by such high calibre companies as IBM, Barclays, Western Union, AIG, Nasdaq, Thermo Fisher Scientific and also global startups such as Uber, Wix.com and many more.
+This country, full of young people, ambition, energy, skill, and talent, equipped with Europe’s fastest internet connection and rapidly growing startup ecosystem, is the foremost place to be for any startup.

 With several high volume A and B series investments into young startups Vinted, Trafi and YPlan during the latest years, the startups ecosystem is finally maturing in Lithuania.
-Additionally, one of the largest startup and gamedev centers in the Baltics will be opened in 2016 next to the historic old town of Vilnius.
-Vilnius Tech Park will fill 8,000 sq.m. with startup offices, co-working spaces, cafeterias, hostel and recreational areas.
+Additionally, one of the largest startup and gamedev centers in the Baltics was opened in 2016 next to the historic old town of Vilnius.
+Vilnius Tech Park filled 8,000 sq.m. with startup offices, co-working spaces, cafeterias, conference rooms, and recreational areas.
 Come and see for yourself!
 Having in mind that Vilnius has been named the lowest cost European city break destination by Independent, it should not burn a hole in your pocket.

-Vilnius Tech Park will be located in Sapiega Park - a run down 19th century hospital
+Vilnius Tech Park is located in Sapiega Park - a 19th century hospital

 STARTUP LITHUANIA 2015